 If that’s put you in the mood for some tasty tomatoes, why not try this delicious summery tart.
 It’s for eight people, so it’s great for get-togethers.
 If you prefer, you can easily adjust the quantities and make it smaller for fewer servings.

-As editor of the cookery, money, pets, know how and talking point pages, Marion covers wide a range of regular Features content.
+As editor of the cookery, money, pets and eco pages, Marion covers a wide range of regular Features content.
 Along with the rest of the Team, she enjoys finding interesting features for both the weekly and Special issues that readers will love.
 Having so much variety every day means that over ten years with the “Friend” has just flown by!